- Step 1: Research and choose schools to apply for

 If you are offered a place that was not your first preference, your child's name will automatically be placed on the waiting list for any community or voluntary controlled schools you named as higher preferences than the school your place has been offered at.

 If you aren't offered a place at any of your preferred schools, your child's name will automatically be placed on the waiting lists for all the community or voluntary controlled schools you applied for.

 Waiting lists for academies and foundation, free, trust and voluntary aided schools are maintained by each of those schools; please check their waiting list policies for details.

 If you are unsure of the type of school you have applied for please check our schools directory.

-If you would like your child's name to go on the waiting list for a school you didn't originally apply for, write to the local authority where you live (even if the school is elsewhere) to add it as a preference.
+If you would like your child to be considered for a school you didn't originally apply for, write to the local authority where you live (even if the school is elsewhere) to add it as a preference.

 Your child's position on waiting lists